 Rather, identity is a state of affairs: Identity is How I Am Known.[Update February 2013.
 I am embarrassed to admit I have only just discovered the work of Goffman and the dramaturgical analysis of identity.
 Goffman found that identity is an emergent property from social interaction, that it comes dynamically from the roles we play, and that it is formed by the way we believe others see us.
 That is, personal identity is partly impressed upon us.
 This is the sort of view I have arrived at with Digital Identity.
 Read on ...]

-Digital identity is really just the conspicuous surface of a relationship we have with the Identity Provider (IdP).
-That relationship grows over time, starting from the evidence of identity (like the legislated "100 point" check in Australian banking) gathered at registration time, after which the IdP issues our identifier.
-But the identifier is really just a proxy for the relationship we have with a service provider, a relationship which can be deep and unfolding, and usually more complex than any identifier on its own would suggest.
-The original evidence of identity is just a boundary condition; it might be common across several relationships for a time, but it's really not what the ongoing relationship is all about.
+Digital identity is really just the conspicuous surface of a relationship we have with a service provider or counterparty.
+That relationship grows over time, starting from the evidence of identity gathered at registration time (classically a KYC check to open a bank account), after which we get an identifier.
+But identifier are really just macros for the relationships we have with our service providers, which can be deep and unfolding, and often more complex than any identifier on its own would suggest.
+The original evidence of identity is just a boundary condition; it might be common across several relationships for a time, but it's not actually what the ongoing relationship is all about.

 However, in social dealings, identity is different.
-Here we do narrate our own life stories, we curate our own identities.
+Here we do narrate the visible surface of own life stories, and thus curate our own identity.
+Or moreover, identities.

 What's going on here?
-How do we reconcile these contradictions across our plurality of identities?
-It might help to describe two different orders of Digital Identity:
+How do we reconcile these contradictions of self determination and all those counterparty interests across our plurality of identities?
+I find it helps to describe two different orders of Digital Identity:

 High school reunions showcase the dynamic mixture of Impressed and Expressed identities.
 The way we choose to express ourselves is molded to a point to fit an inter-personal context impressed upon us by a community.

 Another example - of greater practical importance - of the tension between impressed and expressed identity is the "Real Name" policies of Google and Facebook.
-Here we saw a mighty clash of the rights of people to define how they are known in distinct spheres, and the interests of network operators to "know" their users for commercial purposes.
+Here we saw a mighty clash of the rights of people to define how they are known in distinct spheres, and the interests of social network operators to "know" their users (to put it clinically, index them) for commercial purposes.
 Perhaps that type of conflict would be better understood if we saw how different orders of identity have different degrees of freedom?
 Identity is literally relative.

 And then there is the Bring Your Own Identity movement, another battle ground where competing intuitions about identity are playing out.
-Here the claimed right to use whatever identification method one likes butts up against the enterprise's need to set its own standards for authentication technology and identification risk management.
-Some BYOI advocates say this is not just about user convenience; businesses may save serious money through BYOI because it will save them from issuing their own IDs, just as BYOD is thought to reduce device support costs.
-But in most cases, the cost to the business of mapping and interfacing all the expressed identities that users might elect to bring simply exceeds the cost of the organisation impressing IDs for itself.
+Here the claimed right to use whatever identification method one likes butts up against the enterprise's need to set its own standards for identification risk management.
+Some BYOI advocates say this is not just about user convenience; businesses may save serious money through BYOI because it will save them from issuing their own IDs, just as BYOD can reduce device support costs.
+But in most cases, the cost to the business of mapping and integrating all the expressed identities that users might elect to bring simply exceeds the cost of the organisation impressing IDs for itself.